-The parameters of equation (1) were estimated using Ordinary Least Squares regression with county units weighted by their population size.
-The value of $\alpha$ represents changes in mortality that are independent of Covid-19 mortality and that are common across regions.
-The value of $\beta_1$ represents the extent to which past levels of all-cause mortality in a county are replicated in 2020.
-If $\beta_1 = 1.0$ , for example, then this would indicate that all-cause mortality in 2020 was on average equal to that in 2013-18, plus or minus the value of $\alpha$ .
-Together, combinations of $\alpha$ and $\beta_1$ indicate how mortality changes that are not associated with Covid-19 vary with the level of all-cause mortality in 2013-18.
-The value of $\beta_2$ indicates the extent to which mortality from Covid-19 affects all-cause mortality in 2020 after adjusting for historical mortality patterns.
-If $\beta_2$ = 1.0, this would imply that each death coded to Covid-19 would be associated with one additional death from all causes combined.
-Values of $\beta_2$ greater than 1.0 would suggest that the effect of the Covid-19 pandemic in a county is not fully reflected in deaths assigned to Covid-19 and that excess deaths are being attributed to some other causes of death.
-Values of $\beta_2$ less than 1.0 would suggest that Covid-19 is over-recorded as a cause of death or reductions in mortality are occurring for other causes.
+The parameters of Eq (1) were estimated using ordinary least squares (OLS) regression with county units weighted by their population size.
+The value of α represents changes in mortality that are independent of COVID-19 mortality and that are common across regions.
+The value of β_1 represents the extent to which past levels of all-cause mortality in a county are replicated in 2020.
+If $\beta_1 = 1.0$, for example, then this would indicate that all-cause mortality in 2020 was on average equal to that in 2013 to 2018, plus or minus the value of α .
+Together, combinations of α and β_1 indicate how mortality changes that are not associated with COVID-19 vary with the level of all-cause mortality in 2013 to 2018.
+The value of β_2 indicates the extent to which mortality from COVID-19 affects all-cause mortality in 2020 after adjusting for historical mortality patterns.
+If $\beta_2 = 1.0$, this would imply that each death coded to COVID-19 would be associated with one additional death from all causes combined.
+Values of β_2 greater than 1.0 would suggest that the effect of the COVID-19 pandemic in a county is not fully reflected in deaths assigned to COVID-19 and that excess deaths are being attributed to some other causes of death.
+Values of β_2 less than 1.0 would suggest that COVID-19 is over-recorded as a cause of death, or reductions in mortality are occurring for other causes.

-In secondary analyses, we limited our sample to counties with 50 or more Covid-19 deaths to assess the sensitivity of our results to counties reporting relatively small numbers of Covid-19 deaths.
+In secondary analyses, we limited our sample to counties with 50 or more COVID-19 deaths to assess the sensitivity of our results to counties reporting relatively small numbers of COVID-19 deaths.
 We also limited our sample to counties with populations greater than or equal to 50,000 to assess the robustness to excluding counties with relatively small populations.
 In further sensitivity analyses, we performed the regression among all counties in the original NCHS dataset, including counties that were eliminated by our study's exclusion criteria.
-To assess the robustness of our results to alternative modeling approaches, we also estimated the relationship between Covid-19 and all-cause mortality using a Negative Binomial regression model.
+To assess the robustness of our results to alternative modeling approaches, we also estimated the relationship between COVID-19 and all-cause mortality using a negative binomial regression model.

 We did not control for age in our primary analysis because the effect of age should be partially captured in the historical mortality term.
-In a sensitivity analysis, we re-estimated the primary OLS model using indirectly age-standardized death rates to adjust for differences in the counties' age distributions.
+In a sensitivity analysis, we reestimated the primary OLS model using indirectly age-standardized death rates to adjust for differences in the counties' age distributions.
 Deaths by age were not available at the county level so direct standardization of death rates was not possible.
 Indirect standardization adopts the age-specific death rate schedule for the whole US and applies it to the age distribution of a county to predict the number of deaths in that county [35].
 It then calculates the ratio of actual deaths in the county to the predicted number of deaths.
 Finally, it applies that ratio to the US crude death rate to estimate the indirectly age-standardized death rate for the county [36].
 Death rates and age distributions were employed in 10-year wide age intervals.
-When the death rate referred to Covid-19 mortality alone, death rates were restricted to that cause of death.
+When the death rate referred to COVID-19 mortality alone, death rates were restricted to that cause of death.